ThomWright/ThomWright.github.io/about.md

 I'm Thom, a software engineer in Bristol, UK.
 I've worked in full stack web development since 2012.

-Nowadays I mostly focus designing and implementing reliable, observable and well-documented backend systems.
+Nowadays I mostly focus on designing and implementing reliable, observable and well-documented backend systems.
 Currently I'm especially enjoying doing so using [Rust](https://www.rust-lang.org/).

 I write to learn and to teach.
 Often this writing is a way for me to organise my thoughts and try to make sense of things, hopefully in a way that's useful to others.